jonathanhogg/flitter/docs/physics.md

 - `time` is an optional attribute providing the simulation clock
 - `resolution` is an optional attribute specifying a *minimum* simulation step interval
-- `run` specifies a "run" number for this simulation, non-integer values will be *floor*ed.
+- `run` specifies an optional "run number" for this simulation, non-integer values will be *floor*ed
+- `speed_of_light` is an optional attribute that, if set, specifies an upper limit to any particle's computed speed

 The simulation maintains an internal simulation clock which begins at zero and advances in steps equal to the minimum of `resolution` or the difference between